180 Degree Angle

 - Step 3: Take O as a center point, draw an arc of any radius with help of a compass, the arc should be from the left of point O to the right of O, or vice-versa, touching the line AB.

-- Step 4: The arc cuts the straight line.
+- Step 4: The arc cuts the straight line at two points.
 Mark the cuts as points C and D.

 - Step 5: Thus, the angle COD is 180 degrees angle.